Skip to content

 Introduction

-The design of your flyer is one of the most important elements in the success of your campaign.
+The design of your flyer is one of the most important elements that will affect the success of your campaigns.

-Good targeting, timing and delivery are all crucial but without good design you will never get optimal results.
-A bad design can easily sink an otherwise perfectly good campaign.
+Good targeting, timing and delivery are all crucial but without good design, you are unlikely to get optimal results.
+A bad design can easily make otherwise a perfectly good campaign unsuccessful.

 General principles

-We will spend a good amount of time discussing specific designs and talking about what makes them work.
+In this article, we will spend a good amount of time discussing specific designs and what makes them work.

-Before we do that however we should have a look at some of the general principles that will be governing our thinking about leaflet design in all cases.
+Before we do that, however, we should touch on some general principles that will be governing our thinking about leaflet design as a whole.

 Simplicity

-The most important principle we need to keep in mind is simplicity.
+The most important thing, when it comes to leaflet design, is keeping things simple.
 This applies in terms of the message we are trying to convey, the goal of the design and the design itself.

 High quality photography

-Since we are keeping our flyer design simple, your photographs and/or illustrations become more important.
+Since we are keeping our flyer design simple, your photographs and/or illustrations become even more important.

 Most modern flyers will have at least one side taken up by a photograph or a custom graphic.

 To source photographs you can either use online stock photo platforms or have a professional photographer take custom pictures for you.
-(Unsplash and Pexels are the two most popular free stock photo sources)
+(Unsplash and Pexels are two popular stock photo sources you can explore)

 Consistent branding